PHP Extensions for Wordpress. What Extensions to Enable?

 Database interactions: Extensions like mysqli or PDO_MYSQL manage all the back-and-forth between WordPress and your database.

-Without the right PHP extensions, your site might not perform at its best—think slower speeds, missing features, or even errors.
 And according to Think with Google, the likelihood of a user bouncing increases by 32% as page load time rises from just 1 second to 3 seconds.
-You don’t want a slow website. 😏
+Website speed is also a major ranking factor which is important for SEO optimization.
+So yep, you don’t want a slow website.

 Bottom line: PHP extensions make your WordPress site faster, safer, and fully equipped with all the tools it needs to thrive in the digital jungle.
+Want to see how fast your site is right now?
+Run it through our website performance checker and get a baseline before making any changes.

 PHP Extensions Required by WordPress

-The official WordPress server environment guidelines are pretty clear—some PHP extensions are essential to keep your site grooving.
+The official WordPress server environment guidelines are pretty clear, some PHP extensions are essential to keep your site grooving.
 Let’s see which of them you need to keep enabled to make sure your WordPress site powers through like an Ironman.

 Must-have PHP Extensions for WordPress